BioBoost/python_raspberry_pi_course/hands_on_rpi_hardware/led.md

 ```

 Save this program in a python file called for example `led_hw.py`.
 Use `python3 led_hw.py` as a command to execute the program.

-### Questions

-Can you explain why the LED burns when the GPIO is made low instead of high?

 ### Guide